-Yet, contemporary Islamist-Salafi leaders are more moderate in terms of accepting the principles of democracy and they seek to indigenise democracy and make it adaptable to Muslim societies.
-Moderate Islamist theorists such as Al-Ghanushi (1992), Al –Qaradawi (1997), and Amarah (1988) support the representativeness of democracy, the conduction of ijtihad in order to make the Islamic law adaptable to the modern life and the common good, the suspension of Islamic law in accordance to peoples’ circumstances and their needs, and the existence of non-Islamic parties in the Islamic state (Bahlul 2007).
+Yet, contemporary Islamist-Salafi leaders are more moderate in terms of accepting the principles of democracy; they seek to indigenise democracy and make it adaptable to Muslim societies.
+Moderate Islamist theorists such as Al-Ghanushi (1992), Al –Qaradawi (1997) and Amarah (1988) support democracy’s system of representation.
+Moreover, they advocate conducting ijtihad in order to adapt Islamic law to modern life and the common good, suspending Islamic law in accordance to peoples’ circumstances and their needs and allowing for the existence of non-Islamic parties in the Islamic state (Bahlul 2007).

-Shura is another trendy and debatable term used by moderate Islamists (Khan, 2001).
-Shura is defined as “decision making process—consultative decision making—that is considered either obligatory or desirable by Islamic scholars” (El-Affendi 2006).
-Contemporary Islamist theorists such as Al-Ghanushi (1992) and Al –Qaradawi (1997) view the shura as a fundamental principle in Islam and that Muslims need to do ijtihad on how to implement the shura and perhaps other Islamic teachings such as al-bayah, (the pledge of allegiance), al-ijma (consensus), al-amr bi-lmaruf wa al-nahiy an al-munkar (commanding what is just and forbidding what is unjust within a given democratic system).
+Shura is another popular and debatable term used by moderate Islamists (Khan, 2001).
+Shura is defined as а 'decision making process—consultative decision making—that is considered either obligatory or desirable by Islamic scholars' (El-Affendi 2006).
+Contemporary Islamist theorists such as Al-Ghanushi (1992) and Al –Qaradawi (1997) view the shura as a fundamental principle in Islam; they maintain that Muslims must conduct ijtihad on how to implement the shura and perhaps other Islamic teachings such as al-bayah (the pledge of allegiance), al-ijma (consensus), al-amr bi-lmaruf wa al-nahiy an al-munkar (commanding what is just and forbidding what is unjust within a given democratic system).

-What is common for both moderate and radical Islamists is, in short, the necessity of establishing an Islamic state, that sharia is the source of the state’s laws, that Islamic teachings are applicable for all times and places; and that women and non-Muslims should not lead the Islamic state (Bahlul 2007).
-In other words, they view piety as a prior condition for just leadership; that virtue is the foundation for social/political institutions; that “political power is indispensible to the establishment of an Islamic society” (Roy 1996, 61); and that Islamic law should be the aspiring supreme value in Muslim societies.
-In short, they believe in religionizing politics in order to achieve an Islamic and righteous society, and the Islamizing of democracy and its political philosophy.
-In contrast to this perspective, progressive and liberal Muslims consider equal and representative citizenship as guarantee for good governance.
+What is common for both moderate-Salafists and radical-Salafists is, in short, the necessity of establishing an Islamic state; that sharia is the source of the state’s laws; that Islamic teachings are applicable for all times and places and that women and non-Muslims should not lead the Islamic state (Bahlul 2007).
+In other words, they view piety as a prior condition for just leadership and believe that virtue is the foundation for social and political institutions, that 'political power is indispensable to the establishment of an Islamic society' (Roy 1996, 61) and that Islamic law should be the aspiring supreme value in Muslim societies.
+In short, they believe in religionising politics to achieve an Islamic and righteous society and in the Islamisation of democracy and its political philosophy.
+In contrast to this perspective, progressive and liberal Muslims consider equal and representative citizenship as a guarantee for good governance.
 We explain this point further in the following section.

-The liberal/progressive critique of the Islamist- Salafi ideology
+The liberal/progressive critique of Islamist- Salafi ideology

-Liberal and progressive Muslims oppose the Islamic Salafism and they believe that Islam has a significant role in the contemporary world as opposed to secularists (Duderija 2017; Kurzman 1998).
-They are called reformists who perceive Islam in terms of openness and dynamism.
-For instance, “they recognise that the decline of Islamic civilization preceded colonialism.
-They are aware that Western powers did not cause the decay of free and creative thinking in the Muslim world, which came about because of internal dynamics… and they condemn the growing intolerance, sectarianism, and authoritarianism in Muslim societies” (Khan 2003, 418).
-The backwardness of the Islamist-Salafi ideology, they argue, “prevented the Islamic world from enjoying the fruits of modernity: economic progress, democracy, legal rights, and so on” (Kurzman 1998, 6).
-Liberal Muslims confirm the use of modern epistemologies in order to examine the validity of orthodox views and their internal logic.
+Liberal and progressive Muslims oppose Islamic Salafism but, unlike secularists, believe that Islam has a significant role to play in the contemporary world (Duderija 2017; Kurzman 1998).
+They are referred to as reformists who perceive Islam in terms of openness and dynamism.
+For instance, 'they recognise that the decline of Islamic civilization preceded colonialism.
+They are aware that Western powers did not cause the decay of free and creative thinking in the Muslim world, which came about because of internal dynamics… and they condemn the growing intolerance, sectarianism, and authoritarianism in Muslim societies' (Khan 2003, 418).
+The backwardness of the Islamist-Salafi ideology, they argue, 'prevented the Islamic world from enjoying the fruits of modernity: economic progress, democracy, legal rights, and so on' (Kurzman 1998, 6).
+Liberal Muslims allow the use of modern epistemologies to examine the validity of orthodox views and their internal logic.